helena-intel/readmes/genai-best-practices.md

 ## Known issues

+### 2025.3

+- For NPU, CACHE_DIR does not speed up model loading in 2025.3.
+This is fixed in nightly (see above).
+For 2025.3, it is an option to use NPUW_CACHE_DIR instead of CACHE_DIR (this works only for NPU and does not result in as much speedup as CACHE_DIR).
+- On GPU, first inference is expected to be different from subsequent inferences.
+If first inference is worse than second inference, please report an [issue](https://github.com/openvinotoolkit/openvino/issues).
+To prevent this variability, it can be useful to add a warmup inference: `pipe.generate("hello", max_new_tokens=1)`.

+### Earlier versions

 - With OpenVINO GenAI 2025.1 and 2025.2 system prompts are ignored on CPU and GPU when using .start_chat().
-This is fixed in [nightly](#nightly), but there is still a small issue with system prompts remaining.
-For manual chat inference with a system prompt, see the [llm_chat_manual.py](https://github.com/helena-intel/snippets/blob/main/llm_chat/python/llm_chat_manual.py) chat sample.
+This is fixed in 2025.3
 - With OpenVINO 2025.1 (and earlier), there is an issue when running inference on per-channel quantized INT4 models (exported with `optimum-cli export openvino --group-size -1`) on Meteor Lake GPU.
 The model generates nonsense.
 This issue is fixed in 2025.2
-- On GPU, first inference is expected to be different from subsequent inferences.
-If first inference is worse than second inference, please report an [issue](https://github.com/openvinotoolkit/openvino/issues).
-To prevent this variability, it can be useful to add a warmup inference: `pipe.generate("hello", max_new_tokens=1)`.

 ## OpenVINO models on Hugging Face hub